bburhan123/playwright-test-automation/README.md

 # playwright-test-automation
-This project is designed for QA assignemnt of UI and API testing using Playwright and TypeScript.
+This project is designed to automate UI and API testing using Playwright and TypeScript.

-Task 1 : Functional test scenario
+Task 1: Functional test scenario
 Automate the UI tests for https://www.demoblaze.com/
 Test the “Sign In” flow and basic “Add to cart” functionality.

-Task 2 : API test scenario
+Task 2: API test scenario
 Write Automation tests for the below APIs (swagger -  https://petstore.swagger.io)
 ● Add a new pet to the store
 ● Find pet by ID